mvolkmann/blog/src/swift/SwiftFormat.md

 ## Configuration

+The app "SwiftFormat for Xcode" is installed by the "brew install" command described above.
+When running SwiftFormat from Xcode, use this app to configure the rules.

-To configure the rules used by SwiftFormat, create the file `.swiftformat` at the root of each project.
+When running SwiftFormat from the command line, configure the rules by creating the file `.swiftformat` at the root of each project.
 This file should contain one line for each desired command-line option.
 Here are recommended rule settings: